Mentor a Challenge Team

 Time commitment will vary depending on individual team needs and success within the Challenge.
 As general guidance, mentors should plan to meet with their respective team(s) at least twice prior to each submission deadline.

-Share Alliance News
+Share Nittany AI News

-- talking with classes or student clubs and organizations
+- talking with classes or student clubs and organizations about involvement with our programs

-- emailing students, colleagues, or friends
+- emailing students, colleagues, or friends about opportunities

-- offering course credit or extra credit
+- offering course credit or extra credit for participation in Nittany AI Inspire or the Nittany AI Challenge

 - encouraging students to leverage the Challenge for capstone projects